ESACT Innovation Award

 Applied science, technologies, systems and processes that enable, facilitate or improve the use of cultured animal cells in research, diagnostic and therapeutic applications.

-It is expected that the Award recipient will fully attend the ESACT Meeting following the award selection and will deliver personally the Innovation Award Lecture.
+It is expected that the Award recipient will fully attend the ESACT Meeting following the award selection and will deliver the Innovation Award Lecture personally.
 The inability to participate in the specific ESACT Meeting for any reason other than medical reasons will automatically disqualify the selected individual.
 The Award will then be given to the runner-up who becomes subject to the same eligibility criteria as outlined above.
 Not eligible for the Award are ESACT Executive Committee members as well as Award Committee members during the term of their respective Committee membership and for a two-year period thereafter.

 Nominees will be judged based on two criteria:

-1. PRIMARY CRITERION: Originality, value and impact of a specific invention, technology, concept or idea in the field of Animal Cell Culture Technology, realized by the nominee (or group of nominees) in the last 15 years, as evidenced by a granted patent and/or relevant publications and high degree of adoption by the community/industry.
+- Primary Criterion: Originality, value and impact of a specific invention, technology, concept or idea in the field of Animal Cell Culture Technology, realized by the nominee (or group of nominees) in the last 15 years, as evidenced by a granted patent and/or relevant publications and high degree of adoption by the community/industry.

-1. SECONDARY CRITERION: Overall involvement in the Animal Cell Culture Biotechnology community through educational and mentorship contributions, publications and active participation in relevant scientific meetings and societies, including ESACT.
+- Secondary Criterion: Overall involvement in the Animal Cell Culture Biotechnology community through educational and mentorship contributions, publications and active participation in relevant scientific meetings and societies, including ESACT.

 Nomination packages will be evaluated by the Award Committee established by the ESACT Executive Committee.